Apple iPad Pro 11in (2018) full review

 The storm has passed

-If you've become familiar to the Lightning port, then it's time to learn about USB-C (version 3.1 gen 2).
-Although it seemed an unlikely change to make, Apple has made the switch, with professionals like photographers in mind.
+If you've become familiar with the Lightning port, then it's time to learn about USB-C (version 3.1 gen 2).
+Although it seemed an unlikely change to make, Apple has made the switch, with professionals such as photographers in mind.

 While it means you can connect the iPad Pro to various devices - cameras, monitors, keyboards and even musical instruments - it doesn't simply mean it will work with any USB-C device.
 You can't, for example, just plug in a hard drive and expect to use it like normal.
 But you can import images with an SD card reader.
 (Here's how to connect a camera to an iPad Pro.)

 You can also use the USB-C port for headphones, but there's no adapter in the box to regular 3.5mm and non-Apple adapters may not work.
 There are a range of USB-C adapters you can buy including to Thunderbolt 3, USB-A and a digital AV multiport adapter.

 A really cool feature is that you can use the iPad Pro as a power bank with reverse charging.
-So if your phone or other gadget runs out of power then you can charge them up wherever you are.
+So if your phone or other gadget runs out of power then you can charge it up wherever you are.
 It's not restricted to Apple devices, either; you'll just need the right cable.

 Smart Keyboard Folio